Vicente L. Rafael

-Vicente L. Rafael is a professor of Southeast Asian history at the University of Washington, Seattle.
+Vicente L. Rafael (February 16, 1956 – February 21, 2026) was a Filipino author and academic who was professor of Southeast Asian history at the University of Washington, Seattle.
 He received his B.A. in history and philosophy from Ateneo de Manila University in 1977 and his Ph.D. in history at Cornell University in 1984.
-Prior to teaching at the University of Washington, Rafael taught at the University of California, San Diego and the University of Hawaii at Manoa.
-Currently, he sits on advisory boards of Cultural Anthropology, Public Culture, and positions.
+Prior to teaching at the University of Washington, Rafael taught at the University of California, San Diego, and the University of Hawaii at Manoa.
+At the time of his death, he sat on the advisory boards for the Duke University Press journals Cultural Anthropology, Public Culture, and positions.

 Research

-Rafael has researched and taught on Southeast Asia, particularly the Philippines, comparative colonialism, particularly of Spain and the United States, and comparative nationalism.
-Though a historian, he has also focused on the related fields of cultural anthropology and literary studies and pursued topics ranging from language and power, translation and religious conversion, technology and humanity, and the politics and poetics of representation.
+Rafael researched and taught on Southeast Asia, particularly the Philippines, comparative colonialism, particularly of Spain and the United States, and comparative nationalism.
+Though a historian, he also focused on the related fields of cultural anthropology and literary studies and pursued topics ranging from language and power, translation and religious conversion, technology and humanity, and the politics and poetics of representation.